 Smartphone usage is at an all-time-high and still rising, while the connected home appears to be approaching a major inflection point in terms of awareness and adoption.
 There couldn’t be a better time for Life360 to realize it goal of becoming the connected family digital hub.
 The final question to be answered is, is that a business worth being in?

-- Life360The New Family Circle - 40 million families and counting
+- Life360The New Family Circle - over 50 million families and counting